animal-crossing-music-extension/ac-music-extension/readme.md

 ### Achieved
 Redid all New Leaf Loops with Original files
 (Fixed 1pm track still need to upload the edith though)
-KK now plays at 6PM
+K.K.
+Slider now plays : from 8pm to 12am / all the time / never
 Added Changelog
 Warned about how to apply settings
 Added New Leaf Rainy day option and did all the loops